xeruf/mostr/README.md

 ### Navigation and Nesting

 Create tasks and navigate using the shortcuts below.
-Whichever task is selected / "active" will be the parent task for newly created tasks and automatically has time-tracking running.
+Whichever task is active (selected) will be the parent task for newly created tasks and automatically has time-tracking running.
 To track task progress,